ha-jae-geun/jaegeunha/English/!Translate1/README.md

 ## sdf
 *  while I was there, I saved half of what I earned. it was actually a lot easier than I thought.
 ⇝ while I was there, I saved half of what I earned, which was actually a lot easier than I thought.
-* I wasn`t sre what I wanted to do. that was in fact the main reason that I wanted to take some time off school.
+* 사실은; I wasn`t sre what I wanted to do. that was in fact the main reason that I wanted to take some time off school.
 ⇝ I wasn`t sure what I wanted to do, which was in fact the main reason that I wanted to take some time off school.
-* I don`t think I can go to her wedding. oh, and by the way, it has nothing to do with the fact that we used to date ⇝ I don`t think I can go to her wedding, which by the way, it has nothing to do with the fact that we used to date
+* 오해 방지; I don`t think I can go to her wedding. oh, and by the way, it has nothing to do with the fact that we used to date ⇝ I don`t think I can go to her wedding, which by the way, it has nothing to do with the fact that we used to date
-* we ended up spending a lot more than we had planned.
+* 이어서 말하기ㅣ; we ended up spending a lot more than we had planned.
 I think it could`ve  been avoided had I been in charge.
 ⇝ we ended up spending much more than we had planned, which I think could`ve been avoided had I been in charge.
-* I started taking driving lessons.
+* it이 which; I started taking driving lessons.
 I`ve been meaning to do it for a while.
-⇝ I started taking driving lessons, which I`ve been meaning to do for a while.
+⇝ I started taking driving lessons, which I`ve been meaning to do for a while. which i've been; v 발음 생략 가능
 * we discussed several things during the meeting. most of them were related to the upcoming event next week.
 ⇝ we discussed several things during the meeting, most of which were related to the upcoming event next week.
 * as far ad I can tell, we have 3 options. (and) none of them are very good.
 ⇝ as far as I can tell, we have 3 options, none of which are very good.﻿

 ## which( which절로 만들면 보충 설명의 느낌이됨)
 * I got up around 7 o'clock this morning.
-It was a little earlier than usual. --> I got up around 7o'clock this morning, which was a little earlier than usual.
+It was a little earlier than usual. --> it이 which로 I got up around 7o'clock this morning, which was a little earlier than usual.
 * And thenI had breakfast.
 I don't do that very often unless I'm very hungry. --> And then I had brekfast, which I don't do very often unless I'm very hungry.